bonitasoft/bonita-doc/md/fault-tolerance.md

 This mechanism will periodically scan the database to retrieve elements that were not executed and re-execute them.

 Only elements that were **not updated during the last hour** are recovered.
-By default, the recovery runs every hour.
+By default, the recovery runs every 2 hours.
 Also, in cluster environment, only one node is responsible to run the recovery at any given time.

 ### Configuration